Why in the world would anyone posting their first post on their first blog write about Hula Hoops?

-My sister and I ate at Crazy Water (outside on the patio, lovely) then ventured to Paliafito EcoArts Park on the South side to watch my husband’s band, with my son as the featured drummer.
-This was One Drum- the iconic “world music” band in Milwaukee.
+My sister and I ate at Crazy Water then ventured to Paliafito EcoArts Park to watch One Drum- the iconic “world music” band.
 On the side of the stage, we were distracted by two women with hula hoops.
 They twirled it on their hips, around their ankles, down the torso, even while inverted.

 These women were so hot, so sexy, so calm.
 They moved better than your average stripper at a club.
 They shimmied to the beat while twirling multicolored hoops with an ease that meshed elements of belly dancing, yoga, and play.
 The association with the simple childhood game made it even sexier.

 We couldn’t divert our gaze.
 We both grabbed a hoop from the pile and started to move.
 My sister was gyrating like a champ while mine fell to the ground after two seconds.
 Time after time.
 But I was determined.
 I could feel the movement was good for me, that I don’t move enough.